Deltares/ra2ce/docs/analysis_module/analysis_module.rst

 - Traffic intensity data (AADT, annual average daily traffic).

 - A shapefile of the network under study, where the shapefile file_id column should match the link id column of the traffic intensity data.
 The link id and file id columns in both datasets should have the same values, ensuring traceable links.
+If hazards with return periods are included, their file name should include *RP_X* where X is the return period year.

 - Values of time or length for each trip purpose.